AceInterviews/google-sre-interview-handbook/GETTING-STARTED.md

 ---

+## ⭐ Success Story: From This Handbook to Google L4 SRE

+> "I took your bundle... it helped me **clear my practical coding/scripting round for an L4 SRE SE role at Google.** It not only served my need for having a question bank, but also **taught me how to talk like an SRE**, which I think was really one of the most important and overlooked factors.
+>
+> In my mock interview by a Googler, he told me that **I was using the right words like 'streaming' and 'iterators'** while coding.
+This module taught me it was much more than just Time and Space Complexities."
+>
+> — **Ram**, *Verified Candidate (L4 SRE Loop, January 2026)*

+---

 ## 🛑 The Mental Shift (Read This First)

 Most candidates approach SRE interviews the wrong way.
 If you try to study for this like a standard FAANG Software Engineering loop, you will fail.